viktorzee/admin-dashboard/README.md

-This Single Page Application was built using React, Redux-toolkit for state management, Typescript, Material UI.
+This Single Page Application was built using React, SASS SCSS, Redux-toolkit for state management, Typescript, Material UI.
 The application uses a darkmode and lightmode feature that enables the user switch between dark mode and light mode, I will be updating other themes pretty soon.

 The Dashboard / Homepage Light Mode